 BLS context: useful, but not a Network+ outcome

 The BLS data is occupation context, not certification-outcome evidence.
-RoleMath's mapped Network Administrator packet uses BLS OEWS May 2025 national context for Network and Computer Systems Administrators: 314,340 employment and a 99,130 USD national median annual wage.
+RoleMath's mapped Network Administrator sample uses BLS OEWS May 2025 national context for Network and Computer Systems Administrators: 314,340 employment and a 99,130 USD national median annual wage.
 The BLS Employment Projections context shows -4.2 percent projected employment change for 2024-2034 with 14.3 thousand annual openings.

 That combination needs careful interpretation.
 A negative projected employment-change figure does not mean nobody hires network administrators.
 Annual openings do not mean Network+ creates access to those openings.
 The wage figure does not mean Network+ pays 99,130 USD.
 It means the occupation family has measurable pay and outlook data, and the learner should connect the credential to actual role tasks, local employers, and adjacent growth routes such as security, cloud networking, and network automation.

 Use this as vocabulary, not demand.
 It does not prove market share, hiring volume, salary, placement, or ROI.
-It does show how to make Network+ more credible: pair the certification with small artifacts that mirror employer language.
+It does show how to make Network+ more credible: pair the certification with small artifacts that mirror that vocabulary.
 Build a routing note, a DNS troubleshooting note, a basic firewall rule explanation, a VPN failure checklist, and a short writeup showing how you would escalate from support to networking.

 How AI changes Network+ study and networking work